Mystikal: Sexual battery conviction and other legal issues

 On February 22, 2012, Mystikal was arrested again following a dispute with his domestic partner and was later given a misdemeanor charge of domestic abuse battery.
 He was detained for nine days and then released on bail.
 On April 16, he was given a three-month jail sentence for violating the terms of his probation he was given following his release from prison in January 2010.
 He was given credit for the nine days already served, reducing his confinement to 81 days.
 He began serving his sentence on May 14 at the East Baton Rouge Parish Jail.
 During his incarceration, he appeared in court to be heard on the domestic battery charges as well as for a hearing to determine child support payments for his two youngest children.
 Mystikal was released from jail in August 2012.

 On August 21, 2017, Mystikal turned himself into the Caddo Parish Sheriff's Department after a warrant was issued for his arrest.
 He was subsequently charged with rape.
 He was held at the Caddo Correctional Center on a $3 million bond until February 14, 2019, when he was able to post bond.
-On December 17, 2020, the rape charges were dismissed due to lack of evidence.
+The charges were later dropped.

-On July 31, 2022, Mystikal was arrested in Ascension Parish, Louisiana.
-According to WDSU Louisiana, Mystikal faces the following five charges: simple criminal damage to property; false imprisonment; domestic abuse, battery, and strangulation; simple robbery; and first-degree rape.
+Mystikal has been held without bond in Ascension Parish since July 30, 2022, on rape and domestic abuse charges.
+If convicted of first-degree rape, he will face a mandatory life sentence.